bdbrink/stock_bot/README.md

 For instructions on how to install and run the Stock Bot script, please refer to the provided documentation or README.
 The README contains step-by-step installation and usage instructions to help you get started with this tool.

-## License

-This project is licensed under the MIT License.
-You can find the full license text in the `LICENSE` file.

-## Contribution

-Contributions to this project are welcome!
-If you want to contribute, please follow the guidelines in the `CONTRIBUTING.md` file.

 ## Issues and Feedback